stackhpc/ADVise/README.rst

 This will have created the directories: ``extra-hardware``, ``extra-hardware-json`` and ``extra-hardware-filtered``.
 The contents of these files is as follows:

-- extra-hardware: input for cardiff
+- extra-hardware: input for ADVise
 - extra-hardware-json: unmodified extra-hardware data
 - extra-hardware-filtered: extra-hardware data stripped of all unique IDs.
 This can be used with the ``diff`` tool to look for differences between nodes.
-  You can identify a group of similar servers using cardiff.
+  You can identify a group of similar servers using ADVise.
 Select one node from this group and one outlier and do a ``diff`` between them.
   You will have to grep for the system id in the extra-hardware data.
 The file names are consistent across all of the directories.

-Running ``cardiff`` on the output:
+Running ``ADVise`` on the output:

 .. code-block::

-  cardiff -I ipmi -p 'extra-hardware/*.eval' -o '/results'
+  advise -I ipmi -p 'extra-hardware/*.eval' -o '/results'

 Examples
 ========